 6. Croatia’s bountiful sunshine and warm weather make it an ideal destination for outdoor activities.
 Though we did not partake, it is a country for outdoor activity lovers.
-Some popular choices are ziplining, mountain biking, sailing, snorkeling, scuba, fishing, hiking, boating…..the opportunities are endless.
+Some popular choices are ziplining, mountain biking, sailing, snorkeling, scuba, fishing, hiking, and boating…..the opportunities are endless.

-Getting to Croatia, no small feat.
+Getting to Croatia was no small feat.

 Croatia was open to American tourists with strict entry requirements.
 Their Covid numbers were very low at the time, and it seemed that adherence to guidelines was being followed, so we leaped with a bit of apprehension and rebooked our travels to Croatia.
 We went above and beyond Covid’s safety requirements and testing.
 If they were kind enough to allow us in, we would do everything in our power to be guests that would respect that trust.